armctf/armctf/README.md

 so i decided to do it as a side project.

 ## important note
-don't expect ctfs to be 1:1 in arm64 rebuild. expect some changes, especially suid binaries. some struggles an why they're not included:
+don't expect ctfs to be 1:1 in arm64 rebuild. expect some changes, especially suid binaries. some struggles and why they're not included:

 1- buffer overflows
 _differ from x86_